draxxordev/PersonaStore/Documentation.md

 - Costs more bandwidth than `SavePatch()`
 - Confirms lock token before writing
 - Recomputes both the whole-profile `DataHash` and the per-field `FieldHashes` table, regardless of the current `IntegrityMode` — a full save always re-establishes a clean baseline
+- Any fields marked in the session's `SerializationManifest` are converted to storage-safe form before being written and hashed
 - Use for important checkpoints

 ---